Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

-The deterministic and stochastic components of soil spatial variation are separately described in more detail in subsequent sections, but before we do this we first address soil vertical variability and how it can be modelled statistically.
+The deterministic and stochastic components of soil spatial variation are separately described in more detail in subsequent sections, but before we do this, we first address soil vertical variability and how it can be modelled statistically.

 ### Modelling the variation of soil with depth {#soil-depth-models}